The York Water Company Announces Closing of Its Common Stock Public Offering

-YORK, Pa., April 17, 2026 (GLOBE NEWSWIRE) -- The York Water Company (“York Water” or the “Company”) (NASDAQ: YORW), a provider of water and wastewater utility services, announced today the closing of its previously-announced public offering of 1,521,739 shares of its common stock at a price to the public of $28.50 per share.
-The net proceeds to York Water from the offering, after deducting the underwriting discounts and commissions and other offering expenses, are approximately $41.4 million.
+YORK, Pa., April 22, 2026 (GLOBE NEWSWIRE) -- The York Water Company (“York Water” or the “Company”) (NASDAQ: YORW), a provider of water and wastewater utility services, announced today the closing of the underwriters’ full exercise of the underwriters’ option to purchase 228,261 additional shares along with the previously-announced public offering of 1,521,739 shares of the Company’s common stock at a price to the public of $28.50 per share.
+The net proceeds to York Water from the purchase of such additional shares was approximately $6.3 million, bringing the total net proceeds from the offering, after deducting the underwriting discounts and commissions and other offering expenses, to approximately $47.7 million.

 York Water intends to use the net proceeds from the offering for general corporate purposes, including our capital investment program, repayment of outstanding indebtedness, and potential acquisitions.